 What does a money market fund invest in?

-To reduce the risk of losing money, the fund managers buy these loans1 from governments, banks and companies with strong balance sheets and credit ratings.
+To reduce the risk of losing money, the fund managers buy these short-term loans3 from governments, banks and companies with strong balance sheets and credit ratings.

-A money market fund is still an investment, so the value can go down as well as up.
-But because of the short-term nature of the investments and who it is being lent to, it is one of the lowest risk investments you can make.
+A money market fund is still an investment, but because of the short-term nature of the investments and who it is being lent to, it is one of the lowest-risk investments you can make.

 Why would you invest in a money market fund?